awsdocs/amazon-redshift-developer-guide/doc_source/query-super.md

 # Querying semistructured data<a name="query-super"></a>

 Amazon Redshift uses the PartiQL language to offer SQL\-compatible access to relational, semistructured, and nested data\.

 PartiQL operates with dynamic types\.
-This enables intuitive filtering, joining and aggregation on the combination of structured, semistructured and nested datasets\.
+This approach enables intuitive filtering, joining, and aggregation on the combination of structured, semistructured, and nested datasets\.
 The PartiQL syntax uses dotted notation and array subscript for path navigation when accessing nested data\.
 It also enables the FROM clause items to iterate over arrays and use for unnest operations\.
-Following sections describe the different query patterns that combine the use of the SUPER data type with path and array navigation, unnest, or joins\.
+Following, you can find descriptions of the different query patterns that combine the use of the SUPER data type with path and array navigation, unnesting, unpivoting, and joins\.

 ## Navigation<a name="navigation"></a>

 Amazon Redshift uses PartiQL to enable navigation into arrays and structures using the \[\.\.\.\] bracket and dot notation respectively\.
 Furthermore, you can mix navigation into structures using the dot notation and arrays using the bracket notation\.
-For example, the following example assumes that the c\_orders SUPER data column is an array with a structure and an attribute is named o\_orderkey\.
+For example, the following example assumes that the `c_orders` SUPER data column is an array with a structure and an attribute is named `o_orderkey`\.

-Run the following command to ingest data in the customer\_orders\_lineitem table\.
+To ingest data in the `customer_orders_lineitem` table, run the following command\.
 Replace the IAM role with your own credentials\.

 ```
 COPY customer_orders_lineitem FROM 's3://redshift-downloads/semistructured/tpch-nested/data/json/customer_orders_lineitem'